theodo/sfEasyGMapPlugin/README.md

   All samples are available in the sfEasyGMapPlugin module of the plugin (/sfEasyGMapPlugin/index)

   IMPORTANT !
-The javascript in the samples will not work unless you put the js files in your web directory.
+The JavaScript in the samples will not work unless you put the js files in your web directory.

         $ ln -s ../plugins/sfEasyGMapPlugin/web web/sfEasyGMapPlugin

         or use the symfony command :
         $ php symfony plugin:publish-assets

   * Sample 1